Home » Holidays » Game Day » Texas Caviar Dip

 • 1 can black eyed peas

-• 1 can sweet white corn
+• 1 can sweet corn white or yellow

-• 1 cup celery, finely chopped
+• 1 cup celery finely chopped

-• 1 cup green bell pepper, finely chopped
+• 1 cup green bell pepper finely chopped

-• 1 small onion, diced
+• 1 small onion diced

 • ½ teaspoon ground pepper